Landmarks Capital

 Peer-panel reviewers may not be familiar with your property.
 You will be asked to answer the following questions in the application narrative section:

-Briefly describe your historic property, including its historic significance and its current condition.
+Briefly describe the historic property, including its historic significance and its current condition.
 State your long-range goals for the preservation and use of the property.
-Then, provide a clear description of the specific work for which you are requesting funding from 4Culture.
-Explain how this work is good preservation practice, as outlined in the Secretary of the Interior’s Standards for Rehabilitation.
-Finally, tell us why you are prioritizing this project, and how it will contribute to the long-term preservation of the landmark.
+Then, provide a description of the specific work for which you are requesting funding from 4Culture.
+If you are requesting funds for repair or rehabilitation, explain how this work is good preservation practice, as outlined in the Secretary of the Interior’s Standards for Rehabilitation, and why you are prioritizing this project.
+If you are requesting funds for acquisition, explain how this will advance historic preservation along with your organization’s mission.
+(Note: you may request acquisition funds ONLY if you are a Doors Open-eligible cultural or science organization. - Public Benefit

 Is your property associated with an underrepresented aspect of King County history?
 For example, does the property have a historic connection to marginalized communities?
 If so, how is this story told?
-Does use of the property include engagement with, serve, or support underrepresented marginalized communities?
-Will the rehabilitation of the property deliver economic or other benefits to underrepresented marginalized communities?
-If these questions do not apply to your rehabilitation project, you may simply state so.
+Does use of the property serve or support marginalized communities?
+Will the rehabilitation of the property deliver economic or other benefits to marginalized communities?
+These elements of your project are not required, but they will be considered in the review process.
+If the above questions do not apply to your project, you may simply state so. - Experience

 Outline your project schedule, including your plan to obtain any approvals needed from your local historic preservation staff, board, or commission.
 What other cash or in-kind support is available for the project?
 If awarded only partial funding, how will you proceed?